SaschaHeyer/Named-Entity-Recognition/documentation/step-5-run-pipeline.md

 # Run the pipeline

 ## Open the Kubeflow Notebook
 The pipeline can be created using our Jupyter notebook.
-First we have to create a Notebook in Kubeflow.
+For that, we have to create a Notebook in Kubeflow.

 Open the Jupyter notebook interface and create a new Terminal by clicking on menu, New -> Terminal.
 In the Terminal, clone this git repo by executing: